jSoboil/jSoboil.github.io/rambles.md

 <img src="img/cdf_1.png" width="600" height="380" align="left" />

-As shown by visual inspection of the plot to the left, the histogram and density plot (black line) suggest that the empirical and theoretical distributions *approximately* agree.
+From visual inspection of the plot to the left, we can see that the histogram and density plot (black line) suggest that the empirical and theoretical distributions *approximately* agree.

 We can also apply the method to generate a random sample from the exponential distribution $$f(x) = \lambda e^{-\lambda x}$$, with mean $$\frac{1}{\lambda}$$.